mrporterphysics/mrporterphysics.github.io/Presentations/Parent's Night/Markdown/parentsnightphysics2025.md

 <div class='blur'>
 <div>

-- 13th Year at Schodack
+- 14th Year at Schodack
-- Married and we have an 18 month old son
+- Married and we have an 2.5 year old son
 - Avid Cyclist
     - CBRC Board Member
 - Like to vacation 🏕️ in Maine 🦞